GoogleWebComponents/style-guide/README.md

 * It’s fine to simplify things a bit if your element name is complex, as long as the relationship is unambiguous (e.g., for a load event on a `<google-client-api-loader>` element, use `google-client-api-load` instead of `google-client-api-loader-load`).
 * A unique event name should be fired for unique actions in your element that will be of interest to the outside world.
 * Events should either end in verbs in the infinitive form (e.g. `google-client-api-load`) or nouns (e.g `google-drive-upload-success`).
-* Use declarative event handlers over JS based (e.g. don't write `addEventListener` in your element code)
+* Use declarative event handlers over JS based (e.g. don't write `addEventListener` in your element code).

+## Variables

+* Do not use $ to prepend your own object properties and variables.
+Consider this style of naming reserved for use by Polymer and jQuery.
+Polymer allows you to use `$.*` within `<template>` and `this.$.*` within script to access the content of element children.
+* Define constants outside of the `Polymer()` constructor, wrapped in an anonymous self-executing function.
+* If you need to define private or static variables, wrap your script using [standard techniques](http://www.polymer-project.org/docs/polymer/polymer.html#static) like anonymous self-calling functions.

+## Methods

+* Methods should be camel-cased where multiple verbs/words are in use (e.g `selectFile()` vs `selectfile()`).

+## Tests

+* `<seed-element>` has a setup using Mocha and Chai that should be adapted to exercise your own element’s functionality.

 ## Licensing